Wallpaper Calculator – Estimate Rolls and Cost

 Step One: Find the Square Footage of the Room

-The first step in estimating wallpaper is to find the square footage of the room.
-Square footage is the measurement of a space in feet.
-You can find a wall’s square footage by measuring the length and height, and then multiplying them together.
+The first step in estimating wallpaper is to find the square footage of the area to be papered.
+Square footage is the measurement of the area in feet.
+You can find the square footage by measuring the length and height, and then multiplying them together.

-For example, let’s find the square footage of a wall that is 12 ft wide by 9 ft high wall.
+For example, let’s find the square footage of a wall that is 12 ft wide by 9 ft high.

 sq ft = width × height